xcp-ng/xcp-ng-org/docs/vms/vms.md

 Windows guests running vulnerable versions of Xen PV drivers are affected.
 Other guest OSes are not affected.

 To check if you're affected, verify the version of Xen PV drivers in Device Manager.
+The following drivers are affected:

-* XCP-ng PV Bus, XCP-ng Interface and XCP-ng PV Console older than 9.0.9065 are affected.
+* XCP-ng PV Bus, XCP-ng Interface and XCP-ng PV Console older than 9.0.9065;
-* XenServer/Citrix PV Bus older than 9.1.11.115; PV Interface older than 9.1.12.94 are affected.
+* XenServer/Citrix PV Bus older than 9.1.11.115; PV Interface older than 9.1.12.94;
-* Other Xen PV drivers for Windows (Amazon, Xen Project) are also affected.
+* Other Xen PV drivers for Windows (Amazon, Xen Project).
 If you are using these drivers, verify each vendor's security bulletins for more details.

 Note: Driver version numbers are independent from Xen PV tools package versions.
-You must check Device Manager for the precise driver versions.
+Check Device Manager for the precise driver versions.

 ##### How to patch my VMs?
 You should create backups and snapshot your VM before updating.

 * If you're using XCP-ng Windows PV drivers 9.0: Install XCP-ng driver version 9.0.9065 or later.
-* If you're using XenServer Windows PV drivers or have enabled the "Manage Citrix PV drivers via Windows Update" feature: Upgrade to XenServer VM Tools 9.4.1 or later.
+* If you're using XenServer Windows PV drivers, or have enabled the option "Manage Citrix PV drivers via Windows Update": Upgrade to XenServer VM Tools 9.4.1 or later.
 * If you're using XCP-ng Windows PV drivers 8.2.x, you should use XenClean to remove the existing drivers, then choose one of the following:
   * On a production system, install XenServer VM Tools 9.4.1 or later;
-  * If you're not running a production system, and want to test the latest XCP-ng Windows PV drivers: install XCP-ng driver version 9.0.9065 or later.
+  * If you're not running a production system and want to test the latest XCP-ng Windows PV drivers: install XCP-ng driver version 9.0.9065 or later.
 (Note that this requires bringing Windows into test signing mode)

 ##### I don't want to patch, what should I do?
-You are encouraged to apply the latest updates as soon as possible.
+We encourage you to apply the latest updates as soon as possible.

 If you absolutely cannot update, apply the mitigation script provided by Vates and the Xen Project, available at https://xenbits.xen.org/xsa/advisory-468.html.